nikhil-x-gupta/visual-ai/README.md

 ### Introduction

-A python based implementation using two containers with detection time below < 0.4 sec without any GPU accelerator on Intel NUC using coco_ssd_mobilenet_v1_1.0 model
+A python based implementation using three containers with detection time below < 0.4 sec without any GPU accelerator on Intel NUC using coco_ssd_mobilenet_v1_1.0 model

 - Image capture and classification
 - Http and kafka message bridge